TMJ Treatment Crystal City, MO

 • Resisted Mouth Opening: Supports strength and stability within the jaw joint.

-• Trigger Point Dry Needling: A technique used to release tightness in the jaw and surrounding muscles, reducing pain and promoting relaxation around the TMJ.
+• Trigger Point Dry Needling: This approach targets muscle tightness around the jaw, easing pain and promoting relaxation in the TMJ area.

 • Pain Management Modalities: Heat, cold, and ultrasound therapies may be incorporated to manage inflammation and discomfort based on your specific needs.